Climate engineering of data centers

 Data centers are sites where the density of calorie extraction is very high.
 The pooling of systems, the superposition of server halls, the continuous increase in power of the server racks leads to extremely high heat dissipation on the roof.
 The dissipation surface being constrained by the dimensions of the building, this results in a very high concentration of air conditioning systems on the roof, leading to a significant risk of power losses, or even cascading systems failing during extreme climatic conditions.

 In very strong heat, or during power failure scenarios on the site, superheated air plumes generated by the cooling systems can generate a sharp drop in cooling power, see a a cascade shutdown of systems of roof leading to a generalized fault of the site.

-External data center CFD studies make it possible to study the risks of power losses and to optimize the layout of the cooling systems on the roof.
+Outdoor CFD studies for data centers enable us to study the risks of power loss and optimize the layout of rooftop cooling systems.